 Yes, because breastfeeding relies on a baby having a big mouthful of breast to stimulate the milk glands behind the nipple rather than simply being a matter of hanging on to a nipple.
-However, while many babies find breastfeeding with inverted nipples or flat nipples quite straightforward, others can find it very difficult to latch on and feed.
+However, while many babies find breastfeeding with inverted nipples or flat nipples quite straightforward, others can find it very difficult.
 Potential difficulties include:

-A protruding nipple is easy for a baby to find and grasp and guides a baby’s latch.
+The way a baby attaches to the breast is often referred to as latching.
+A protruding nipple is easier for a baby to find and grasp and guides a baby’s latch.
 However, a flatter, short shanked nipple may be quite difficult for a baby to find and grasp, especially at first while a baby is learning to breastfeed.

 Knowing when to suck